JOURNAL OF GENTRY GENEALOGY

 Summary of Conclusions

-When we consider the Essex County families above, we see that the only easy and logical explanation of the identity of Samuel Gentry the Emigrant is as a part of the family of Nathaniel Gentry of Kelvedon.
-His brother, Nicholas, on the other hand, could without difficulty have been part of the family of either Nathaniel Gentry or the family of Samuel Gentry the Younger of Lindsell.
-The presence of another Nicholas associated with Nathaniel's family is a big boost in favor of that family's involvement.
+When we consider the Essex County families with known Samuels, we see that the only easy and logical explanation of the identity of Samuel Gentry the Emigrant is as a part of the family of Nathaniel Gentry of Kelvedon.
+His brother, Nicholas the Emigrant, can also logically be explained as a part of this family.
 This writer concludes then that:

 1. Samuel Gentry of Middlesex County and New Kent County, Virginia was the same Samuel as the son of Nathaniel Gentry of Kelvedon, whose baptism was recorded on 22 Jul 1649.